Working at Yale Library

 Where We Work

-Many library jobs are located in New Haven at seven libraries that serve the Yale community and welcome visitors: Bass Library, Beinecke Library, Cushing/Whitney Medical Library, Gilmore Music Library, Haas Arts Library, Marx Library, and Sterling Memorial Library.
+Most library staff work in New Haven at one of seven libraries that serve the Yale community and welcome visitors—Bass Library, Beinecke Library, Cushing/Whitney Medical Library, Gilmore Music Library, Haas Arts Library, Marx Library, and Sterling Memorial Library—or at 344 Winchester Ave., where critical functions take place for acquiring and processing collections materials, digitization, and making electronic resources available to patrons.
+The library’s preservation and conservation facilities and staff are also at 344 Winchester.

 Beyond New Haven, Yale Library has locations—and staff—in two other Connecticut towns.
 The Lewis Walpole Library in Farmington is a global destination for research on 18th-century England.
 The Library Shelving Facility in Hamden is a high-density climate-controlled storage facility and the hub of a delivery system that transports collection materials around campus.